List of language regulators: Natural languages

+Constructed languages

+Apart from the Akademio de Esperanto, most constructed languages (also called conlangs) have no true linguistic regulators or language academies.

 Auxiliary languages

 Esperanto

-Apart from the Akademio de Esperanto, most auxiliary languages, also known as constructed languages (Conlangs) have no true linguistic regulators, language academies.

 Esperanto and Ido have been constructed (or planned) by a person or small group, before being adopted and further developed by communities of users through natural language evolution.

 Bodies such as the Akademio de Esperanto look at questions of usage in the light of the original goals and principles of the language.